Become a Patron!

 Go shopping and treat yourself.
 With the money you save from not drinking, you can afford to splurge; new shoes, a new phone or tablet, books, a musical instrument or kitchen appliances.
 Whatever you want is now within reach.

 Join a games club.
 Most board game shops offer games nights where anyone is free to join, trialling different board games such as Ticket to Ride, Escape Room, or The X-Files.
-If there’s no games shop near you, some libraries offer these or start your own.
+If there’s no games shop near you, some libraries and community centres offer these, or start your own.

 Go out to dinner.
 For less temptation, head to a non-licenced restaurant.
 Cheap Asian food, Middle Eastern food, or pizza are great options.